-“Work from home” has become a way of life in the “New Normal.”
-While many businesses thought working from home would be a short-term solution, many industries will continue working from home long term.
+“Work from home” is still a common way of life in the “New Normal.”
+While many businesses thought working from home would be a short-term solution, many industries have chosen to continue working from home long term.

 Employees are enjoying working from home, they mention they feel less stressed out working remotely and enjoy not having to commute to work everyday.
 Less stress and a better work-life balance are positive outcomes from working from home.